olivierfriard/boris_docs/index.rst

 You can choose whether you want to set a unique key for each behavior or use the same key for more than one behavior.
 In the case you set the same key for more than a behavior, BORIS will pause your coding and ask which of the behavior you want to record.
 From version 7 the keys are **case-sensitive**.

 **important**

+**If you open a project file created with a version older than v.7 BORIS will ask you to convert the upper case behavior key to lower case.**

+**important**